ipc2023-classical/ipc2023-classical.github.io/index.md

 as in IPC 2014 and 2018).
-We will also consider including domains with disjunctive preconditions and existential quantifiers, in which case we provide an automatic translation compiling these features away, and we run all planners on both variants and select the best result per instance.
+We will also consider including domains with disjunctive preconditions and existential quantifiers, in which case we provide an automatic translation compiling these features away, and we run all planners on both variants and select the best result per domain.

 Most planners in previous IPCs rely on a grounding procedure to instantiate the entire planning task prior to start solving it.
 In IPC 2023, we will